Dimension-free Maximal Inequalities for Spherical Means in the Hypercube: Abstract

 \section{Abstract}

-We extend the main result of \cite{HKS} -- the existence of dimension-free $L^2$-bounds for the spherical maximal function in the hypercube -- to all $L^p, p > 1$.
-Our approach is motivated by the spectral technique developed in \cite{S} and \cite{NS} in the context of pointwise ergodic theorems on general groups.
+We extend the main result of Harrow, Kolla, and Schulman -- the existence of dimension-free $L^2$-bounds for the spherical maximal function in the hypercube, $\{0,1\}^N$ -- to all $L^p, p > 1$.
+Our approach is motivated by the spectral technique developed by Nevo and Stein, and by Stein, in the context of pointwise ergodic theorems on general groups.
 We provide an example which demonstrates that no dimension-free weak-type $1-1$ bound exists at the endpoint.